Karpal Singh: Controversies and issues

-Controversies
+Slurs

 He clashed with government parliamentarians and assemblymen during debates.
 On two occasions in the Penang State Assembly, the speaker called police to have Karpal removed from the chamber.
 Karpal ordered the police officers out both times, saying that they had no right to be there before walking out on his own.

 He criticised the Yang di-Pertuan Agong in the Dewan Rakyat for allegedly assaulting two men who were brought to the palace by police, which sparked demands for an apology from members of Parliament; Karpal refused.
 Karpal filed a lawsuit against the king, Iskandar of Johor, in 1986 on behalf of one of the men.
 He lost, and the sultan reportedly named one of his dogs after him.

 Karpal served two six-month suspensions from Parliament: in September 2004 for "misleading" Parliament, and in December 2010 for contempt.
-During a May 2008 session, he called fellow parliamentarian Bung Mokhtar Radin the "Bigfoot from Kinabatangan".
-Moments later, Karpal was mocked by Ibrahim Ali and Bung Moktar Radin for his inability to stand while speaking (provoking a furore among opposition MPs).
+During a May 2008 session, he called fellow parliamentarian Bung Moktar Radin the "Bigfoot from Kinabatangan".
+Moments later, Karpal was mocked by Ibrahim Ali and Bung Moktar Radin for his inability to stand while speaking as a result of his disability (provoking a furore among opposition members).
 The following month, he received a death threat in the form of a bullet delivered to his law firm.
-In October, Karpal was suspended from Parliament for two days for calling Speaker Pandikar Amin Mulia "not serious" and "playful".
+In October, Karpal was suspended from Parliament for two days for calling speaker Pandikar Amin Mulia "not serious" and "playful".